fyrox-book/fyrox-book.github.io/src/beginning/project_manager.md

 This window contains four major options for your project:

-- `Path` - specifies a directory in which a new directory for the new project will be created and the filled with the project's files.
+- `Path` - specifies a parent directory in which a project's directory will be created and then filled with the project's files.
 - `Name` - project name, it must follow specific rules.
 The name must start either from a letter or underscore (`_`), the rest of the characters must be letters, numbers, hyphens (`-`), underscore (`_`).
 The project manager performs name validation for you: